 "I am actively involved in the State Regulatory and Insurance Committee, which deals with issues associated with insurance legislation and regulation and payor behavior and issues concerning state Medicaid," Clement said.
 "I was also a member of the contingent that met recently with United Healthcare on policy changes in coding."

-PFC focuses solely on OON issues at state and federal levels, with the majority of work done with the states.
-In less than a year, PFC has adopted model legislation as a solution to OON concerns and has developed a legislative strategy to proactively promote fair reimbursement methodology.
+PFC focused solely on OON issues at state and federal levels, with the majority of work done with the states.
+In less than a year, PFC adopted model legislation as a solution to OON concerns and has developed a legislative strategy to proactively promote fair reimbursement methodology.

 "Through our leadership roles in these organizations and our company efforts with state legislatures and regulators, we are integral in the development of strategies that affect the EM industry," Clement said.
 "Together we bring a meaningful presence to legislators and regulators."

 Each month, Clement prepares a report—the Governmental Affairs Update—that highlights the latest activity taking place on Capitol Hill and in state legislative bodies, to keep SCP providers and employees in the loop.

 The most recent update, from March, addressed issues ranging from President Trump's budget proposal to lawmakers’ efforts to repeal ACA to Senator Bill Cassidy's (R-LA) reintroduction of the MAC Act designed to improve Medicaid financing—and those are but a few of many issues Clement watches and communicates via the report.